x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/batch-migration-of-legacy-public-folders.md

 ## Step 2: Prepare for the migration

+Perform the following prerequisite steps before you begin the migration.

 > [!NOTE]
 > We strongly recommend running the Source Side Validation script from an On-Premises Exchange Server2010 with mailbox role.
 The script will scan and report issues that are known to cause migration to be slow, along with guidance to fix these issues.
 Please use the examples as documented [here](https://techcommunity.microsoft.com/t5/Exchange-Team-Blog/Making-your-public-folder-migrations-faster-and-more-reliable/ba-p/917622).
-The script will perform all the following prerequisites.

-Perform the following prerequisite steps before you begin the migration.

 ### General prerequisite steps